 Mint of Finland is an advocate of responsible ways of doing business and fair competition.
 We promote ethical ways of working and comply with local legislation.
 We do not give financial support to political parties.
-Non-profit donations must be approved by the annual general meeting.

 Mint of Finland does not allow the offering or acceptance of gifts other than those of nominal value or of those that could be construed as anything other than as a part of ordinary marketing and business operations.
 Supervisors are responsible for assessing whether a gift or service complies with ordinary business practices.
 Gifts must not involve any obligation.
 Local legislation, including bribery laws, must be complied with at all times.

 We expect our employees to act in the interest of the company at all times and to refrain from business relations that might lead to conflict of interests.
 Our employees may not initiate personal or financial acts that might conflict with our company’s obligations.
 Mint of Finland has zero tolerance regarding corruption and bribery.
 We have drawn up a more detailed account of our honest ways of working for our suppliers and agents in different countries.